Bugs:Pokémon Red and Blue

 Starting from Generation II, Ghost-type moves are super effective against Psychic-type Pokémon, matching the depiction in official media.

-The fight with the ghost Marowak in Pokémon Tower, when its identity hasn't been revealed with the Silph Scope, is particularly buggy in this game.
+The fights with the ghosts in Pokémon Tower, when their identities haven't been revealed with the Silph Scope, are particularly buggy in this game.

-• Just triggering this fight will register Marowak as seen in the Pokédex.
+- Just triggering these fights will register Gastly, Haunter, Cubone, or Marowak as seen in the Pokédex.

-• If you check out one of your Pokémon's stats during battle, the ghost sprite will revert to the Marowak sprite.
-This is a purely visual bug, you still can't attack the ghost Marowak.
+- If you check out one of your Pokémon's stats during battle, the ghost will then display the sprite of its true form instead of the generic ghost sprite.
+This is a purely visual bug; you still can't attack or catch the Pokémon, and they will still never attack you.

-• Using a Poké Doll ends the battle as if you won, progressing the game's storyline.
-This completely eliminates the need to acquire the Silph Scope, skipping the entire Rocket Hideout in the process.
+- Using a Poké Doll on the Marowak ghost ends the battle as if you won, progressing the game's storyline.
+This completely eliminates the need to acquire the Silph Scope and skips the entire Rocket Hideout in the process.

 Psywave bug